 Our Audit Committee has a policy regarding the hiring of audit engagement team members to address the potential for impairment of auditor independence when partners and other members of our audit engagement team accept employment with us.
 Under the policy, we may not hire any individuals below the partner level who were members of our audit engagement team within two years of completion of the most recent audit in which they participated.
 In addition, we may not hire any partners who were members of our audit engagement team within three years of completion of the most recent audit in which they participated.
-In addition, we may not hire audit in which they participated.
 In all such cases, our Audit Committee must determine that the relationship is in the best interests of stockholders.
 In addition, we may not appoint a director who is affiliated with, or employed by, our present or former auditor until three years after the affiliation or auditing relationship has ended.